livekit/livekit-react/README.md

 # livekit-react packages

 > LiveKit Components are here!
 Completely redesigned both visually and conceptually.
 More components, more hooks, smaller build size, easier to handle!
 Give them a try [here](https://github.com/livekit/components-js).
+> LiveKit Components will soon replace this library as our React component library

 Checkout the docs under https://docs.livekit.io and the READMEs inside the [packages](#packages).